biemond/biemond-orawls/README.markdown

 This module should work for all Linux & Solaris versions like RedHat, CentOS, Ubuntu, Debian, Suse SLES, OracleLinux, Solaris 10,11 sparc / x86

+Only for Puppet >= 4.3 and uses the latest puppet 4 features like
+- Strong data typing
+- Internal hiera module data
+- uses Facts array
+- epp templating instead of erb

+For Puppet 3, 4 you have to use the latest 1.x version of this orawls module

+source code is located at [puppet4 branch](https://github.com/biemond/biemond-orawls/tree/puppet4)

 ## Author

 Edwin Biemond email biemond at gmail dot com